twiddlingbits/twr-wasm/docs/gettingstarted/helloworld.md

+---
+title: Create and Run WebAssembly Hello World
+description: Learn how to create your first WebAssembly C with this step-by-step example.
+Create code, compile with clang, execute from a file or with a local server.
+---

-# Hello World - Step-by-Step C to WASM
+# Create and Run WebAssembly Hello World

-This section shows you step by step how to to create a C "hello world" program for WebAssembly (WASM) with twr-wasm, C, HTML, and JavaScript.
+This section shows you step by step how to to create a C "hello world" program for WebAssembly (Wasm) with twr-wasm, C, HTML, and JavaScript.

 You will learn how to:

-- Create the helloworld.c C file
+- Create the helloworld.c file
-- Create the index.html HTML File
+- Create the index.html file
 - Compile the helloworld.c code
 - Link the helloworld.o and twr.a files to create a helloworld.wasm file
 - Set the needed library and include paths to allow the twr-wasm libraries to be discovered